 Check out our website in 2019 for details on our first Master Class!

-MassOpera (formerly MetroWest Opera) introduced the Annual Vocal Competition for Emerging Artists in 2010 and has held this event annually every year since.
-We saw a need for singers to have the opportunity to gain experience performing in a high-steaks, multi-round vocal competition to gain experience and also compete for cash prizes in the Final Round.
+MassOpera introduced the Annual Vocal Competition for Emerging Artists in 2010 and has held this event annually every year through to 2018, and bi-annually thereafter.
+We saw a need for singers to have the opportunity to gain experience performing in a high-steaks, multi-round vocal competition, in order to gain meaningful experience and also compete for cash prizes in the Final Round.
 What has always made MassOpera’s Vocal Competition for Emerging Artists stand out is that:

 - Every applicant is given the opportunity to sing

 - Every applicant receives written feedback from the Preliminary Round Judges

 - The Finalists compete for cash prizes totaling $1,500

 - The winner receives free admission to all educational programs, performances, and events throughout the season following their win (in addition to the top prize of $600)